 Step 1: Create the Google Play Developer Account

+No special permissions need to be set up if you are not using a Google Domain.
 The Google Domain user needs to have the “Manage Google Play for work Store” and one or both of “Manage uploading private applications to Google Play for Work Store” or “Manage uploading private applications with APKs hosted outside of Google Play for work” permissions on their account.
 The last permission is required if you want to host the APK file internally using BES12.
 The Super Admin role has this by default, or you can grant this permission explicitly to another account.
 To give private app upload privileges to a user:

 Enter the title for your application and then click “Prepare Store Listing”.
 This will bring you to the Store Listing page where you can fill out the application’s description, rating and add screenshots.
 Fill in all the required items on this page.

 Once complete, click on “Pricing and Distribution”.
 There are a few things you’ll need to fill out on this page, such as countries to make the application available in.
 The key setting in this section is the “RESTRICT DISTRIBUTION” checkbox.
 Checking this will restrict the application from being publicly visible and only allow it to be installed by users in your Google Domain that you assign it to using BES12.
 If you don’t see the “RESTRICT DISTRIBUTION” option, you likely created the Google Play Developer account using an account that isn’t on your Google Domain, or has insufficient privileges.
 Go back to Step 1: Create the Google Play Developer Account in this guide for more information on those requirements.